Mjz86/c_colon/mcc.md

 these operations can happen in parallel,  if they are located in separate dependency chains .

-similarly the ABI hashing is also done in parallel  and cashed once completed based on dependency chain, although the `abiof` operator might make it happen sooner than usual.
+similarly the ABI hashing is also done in parallel but is lazy hashes and cashed once completed based on dependency chain, although the `abiof` operator might make it happen sooner than usual.